TanjaKec/GEOLYTIX/content/Intro2R/RMarkdown/_index.en.markdown

 Install the [`rticles`](https://github.com/rstudio/rticles) package to get all of the available `rmd` templates for various paper articles.

 {{% notice info %}}
-This secion is based on the material developed by [Dr Alison Hill](https://alison.rbind.io)'s for [R Markdown for Medicine](https://rmd4medicine.netlify.app) workshop.
+This section is based on the material developed by [Dr Alison Hill](https://alison.rbind.io) for [R Markdown for Medicine](https://rmd4medicine.netlify.app) workshop.
 {{% /notice %}}

 R is a powerful tool for reproducible research.
 There are many other packages that you could also use for sharing your work.
 Creating Shiny application using the [R::Shiny](https://shiny.rstudio.com)  package is a nice way of engaging with the audience while sharing your work.
 Here is an example of reproducible research of the problem used in the [Resampling in the Undergraduate Statistics Curriculum](https://tatjanakec.shinyapps.io/permutation_bootstrap/_w_dc1f9850/Bootstrap_WhatTeacherShouldKnow.pdf) paper: